 So to answer my question, Who supports a missionary- God or man?
 God usually provides through people we have a relationship with.
 That truth brings us to the question, "Are we faithful in those relationships?"

 For those who are asking, yes, I do believe God can use a "Tent Making" job to provide for your needs.
 But that shouldn't be an excuse not to keep a relationship with others.

 I had lived in Asia for 20 years.
 And in that time, I met many Asian missionaries who have 1 to 3 supporters.
 Surprisingly these 1 to 3 supporters cover their basic needs.
 But we should ask the question, "How many supporters should a missionary have?"
 One of our supporters came to the Philippines, and I asked him to share with our staff.
 He is a businessman, and he gave us a unique perspective.

-He told us that if you are running a business and you had, it is growing to the point where you need to expand and need a loan; one of the first questions the bank will ask is your customer base.
+He told us that if you are running a business and you reached a point where you need to expand and require a loan.
+One of the first questions the bank will ask is your customer base.
 He said that if 25% of your business is from one customer, the bank will not give you a loan because you are "high risk."

-This can also be applied to our support base.
+We can also apply this to our support base.
 For example, if 25% of our support base is from one supporter, our ministry is at high risk.

-If you have 4 supporters giving 25% equally and lose one supporter for whatever reason, you take a significant hit.
-So it is better to have 10 supporters giving 10% each than 2 giving 50% each (I understand it never works out that way).
+For example, let's say you have four supporters giving 25% equally.
+Then you lose one supporter for whatever reason; you take a significant hit.
+So it is better to have ten supporters giving 10% each than two giving 50% each (I understand it never works out that way).

 Personally, I have talked to missionaries who only had one supporter and lost their supporter.
 Then, they started talking about leaving the mission field because of a lack of funds.

 So what does this mean?